-New KCSiE 2022 (paragraphs 468,482 and 492) statutory requirement from September 2022:
+New KCSiE 2023 statutory requirement from September 2023:

 As a school, should an incident or disclosure be made by a child our staff will always reassure the child (victim) that they are being taken seriously and that they will be supported and kept safe, but we recognise that not every victim will view themselves as such.
 We will also be mindful of the use of other terminology such as 'alleged perpetrator(s)' or 'perpetrator(s)' as in some cases the abusive behaviour will have been harmful to the perpetrator as well.